intel/neural-compressor/docs/dataloader_metric.md

 DataLoader and Metric
 =========================================

-Deep Learning has been encountering larger and larger datasets which are so memory consuming.Before, working with large datasets requires loading them into memory all at once.
+Deep Learning has been encountering larger and larger datasets which are so memory consuming.
+Before, working with large datasets requires loading them into memory all at once.
 It is impossible due to the lack of memory, we must figure out an efficient data generation scheme.
 This is not only about handle the lack of memory in large datasets, also about make the process of loading data faster enough using multi processing/thread.

 As to evaluate the performence of a specific model, we should have a general metric to measure the perfomance of different model.

-With the importance of DataLoader and Metric, different framework have their own DataLoader and metric module, as for Intel® Low Precision Optimization Tool, it need to calibrate the inputs/outputs of each layer of the model and get the performance and accuracy, framework specific DataLoader and Metric has different features and API that will make it hard to use them same way in the tool.
-Another request is, the tool aslo treat batch size as a tuning parameter, that means the tool can dynamically change the batch size to get accuracy target.
-The third reason is for user easy usage, an unified DataLoader and Metric API can make it easy to config a dataloader in yaml file without any code modification.Considering about all these advantages the tool has implemented an internal DataLoader and Metric.
+With the importance of DataLoader and Metric, different framework have their own DataLoader and Metric module, as for Intel® Low Precision Optimization Tool, it needs to calibrate the inputs/outputs of each layer of the model and get the performance and accuracy, framework specific DataLoader and Metric has different features and API that will make it hard to use them same way in the tool.
+Another request is, the tool also treat batch size as a tuning parameter, that means the tool can dynamically change the batch size to get accuracy target.
+The third reason is for easy of use, an unified DataLoader and Metric API can make it easy to config dataloader and metric in yaml file without any code modification.
+Considering about all these advantages the tool has implemented an internal DataLoader and Metric.

 # DataLoader & Metric internal design logic